Billy Thorpe and the Aztecs: After The Aztecs

 In the late 1990s Billy Thorpe returned to Australia, where he was recognised as one of the elder statesmen of Australian music.
 In 1991 he was inducted into the ARIA Hall of Fame.

 In 1998 Australia Post issued a special edition set of twelve stamps celebrating the early years of Australian Rock 'n' Roll, featuring Australian hit songs of the late 1950s, the 1960s and the early 1970s.
 "Each of them said something about us, and told the rest of the world this is what popular culture sounds like, and it has an Australian accent."
 A "Most People I Know" stamp was one of those in the set.

 In 2002, he was one of the driving forces behind the successful TV and live concert series, It's A Long Way to the Top, a celebration of 40 years of Australian rock music.
 This was an occasion for him to bring together and perform with two versions of The Aztecs.

 He was working on his album 'Tangier' at the time of his death.
-He was recording in Marrakech at Marrakech Prod Recording Studio.
+He was recording in Marrakesh at Marrakech Prod Recording Studio.
 Thorpe played his last gig at Westernport Hotel in San Remo, Victoria, on Sunday 25 February 2007.
 He died of a heart attack at St Vincent's Hospital, Sydney, in the early hours of 28 February 2007.

 Gil Matthews runs the re-issue label Aztec Music.
 Their first release was Live at Sunbury by Billy Thorpe & the Aztecs.